Pok Fu Lam Road

-Pok Fu Lam Road, or Pokfulam Road, is a four-lane road in Hong Kong.
+Pok Fu Lam Road (Chinese: 薄扶林道), or Pokfulam Road, is a four-lane road in Hong Kong.
 Built on Hong Kong Island, the road runs between Sai Ying Pun and Wah Fu, through Pok Fu Lam.

 Description

 It runs south from Sai Ying Pun, passing The University of Hong Kong along the Belcher's, with a road junction with Pokfield Road.
 The vegetation in this area is largely preserved, unlike many roads in the urban built-up areas of Hong Kong.
 Further south, the Pok Fu Lam playground, a public playground, is located near the junction with Mount Davis Road in Mount Davis.
 Down the road, Queen Mary Hospital, a large hospital complex, borders the junction with Sassoon Road and Bisney Road.
 Recently, the junction was renovated into a large intersection with highway loops, to ease traffic congestion.
 Further down the road, there is a large reservoir, a school for the blind, a vocational education centre and two large housing complexes: Chi Fu Fa Yuen and Pokfulam Gardens.
 The road ends at the Pokfulam Fire Station.